alan-turing-institute/AutisticaCitizenScience/project-management/sprint-demo-requirements.md

 People who are not paid to be part of the project will struggle to be available at those specific times.
 By only presenting to a small group of community members we will not deliver on our values of a [*participatory*](project-values.md#participatory-science) and [*inclusive*](project-values.md#diversity-and-inclusion) development project.

-Our proposed solution is to publicly release a video visually presenting the work that has been done during the sprint and a text sprint report file detailing the issues and pull requests that were addressed during the sprint.
+Our proposed solution is to publicly release a [video](#video) visually presenting the work that has been done during the sprint and a [sprint report](#sprint-report) text file detailing the issues and pull requests that were addressed during the sprint.

 Members of the project community include autistic people, their families, members of the Open Humans community, autism researchers, Turing Institute researchers and open source contributors more broadly.
-These community members can watch the video and read the sprint report at any time and share their feedback via GitHub or the "always open" Google form.
+These community members can watch the video and read the sprint report at any time and share their feedback via [GitHub issues](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/CONTRIBUTING.md#where-to-start-issues) or the ["always open" Google form](https://bit.ly/AutisticaTuringCitSciForm).

 ## Sprint report